There are bundles of tips and tricks for 16- to 25-year-olds to plot the path to financial independence without getting ripped off.

 Our handy Demotivator tool stops you spending when you can't afford it by showing you how much of an impact these small things have on your spending over the year and even in your lifetime, if you keep it up.

-That £4.50 you spend on cigarettes every week costs you a whopping £234 a year and an eye-watering £10,530 in your lifetime.
-Buying a bottle of Coke every day could cost you almost £23,000 over a lifetime.
+In fact, buying a bottle of Coke every day could cost you almost £23,000 over a lifetime.
 Just think what you could do with all that money...

 Try the supermarket Downshift Challenge

 Moving out for the first time can mean discovering the cost of things that you possibly took for granted, such as food.

 Supermarket shopping can be expensive, particularly if you're used to branded or luxury items.
 A quick 'n' easy way to make decent savings on your grocery shopping is to try the supermarket Downshift Challenge.

 Drop one brand level on everything and see if you can tell the difference.
 If you can't, stick with the cheaper product.
 If you drop just one brand level on everything, the average bill's cut by a third.
 On a £20 weekly shop, that's more than £350 a year less.
 See the Supermarket Shopping guide for tips.